 6 Cr.

-Spring 2023 | Introduction to ethics in business, with a focus on business management.
+Spring 2025 | Introduction to ethics in business, with a focus on business management.
 Students explore theoretical concepts in business ethics, and cases representing the challenges they will likely face as managers.
+Opportunity to work with guest faculty as well as business and other professional practitioners.
+Individual sessions take the form of moderated discussion, with occasional short lectures from instructor.

-Faculty: Hafrey
+Faculty: L. Hafrey

 15.308